maciejskorski/NonobliviousRademacherProjections/README.md

 The results improve accuracy guarantees in a data-dependent (non-oblivious) way using majorization and Schur concavity.

-The more spread out the input data, the more distorted are the embeddings.
+The more spread out the input data, as captured by the majorization order, the more distorted are the embeddings.

 ## Empirical Comparison